matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 ```

-## Potential issues

-Lots of gaps/extremities are generated when a spam attack occurs and federation
-falls behind.
-If clients start showing gaps with retry links, we might just be
-exposing the spam more.

-## Alternatives

-As an alternative, we can continue to do nothing as we do today and not worry
-about the occasional missing events.
-People seem not to notice any missing
-messages anyway but they do probably see our slow `/messages` pagination.

 ## Security considerations

-Only your own homeserver controls whether a `m.timeline.gap` indicator is added to the
+Only your own homeserver controls whether a gap is added to the `/messages`
-message response and it isn't an event of the room so there shouldn't be any weird
+response so there shouldn't be any weird edge case where someone else can
-edge case where the gap is trying to get you to fetch spam or something.
+control whether you to fetch something.

 ## Unstable prefix

-Servers will indicate support for the new endpoint via a true value for feature
+Servers will indicate support for this MSC via a `true` value for feature
 flag `org.matrix.msc3871` in `unstable_features` in the response to `GET
 /_matrix/client/versions`.

-While this feature is in development, it can be used as `GET
+While this feature is in development, the `gaps` field can be used as
-/_matrix/client/unstable/org.matrix.msc3871/rooms/{roomId}/messages?gaps_allowed=true`
+`org.matrix.msc3871.gaps`